GustavoKatel/pushbullet-cli/README.md

     $ pushbullet /path/to/burrito_photo.jpg
     $ pushbullet /path/to/burrito_recipe.txt

+The first time you run this, you'll be asked for your API key, which will be saved in *~/.pushbulletkey*.

 I'm not too experienced with Python, so please feel free to send a pull request!